Shishirise/ML-with-Python/Frameworks/LangChain.md

 ```

-You connect it to an LLM (GPT, Claude, etc.):
+You connect it to an LLM (GPT,Gemini, Claude, etc.):

 ```python